What is SIP Trunking?

 The server has received a request that requires a negotiated security mechanism.

 5XX = Server Errors

-- 500 Server Internal Error – The server could not fulfill the request due to some unexpected condition.
+The server could not fulfil the request due to some unexpected condition.

-- 502 Bad Gateway – The server, received an invalid response from a downstream server while trying to fulfill a request.
+The server, received an invalid response from a downstream server while trying to fulfil a request.

 6XX = Request Failures

 The 6xx responses are the "Global Error" responses.
 They indicate that a server has definitive information about a particular user and not just the particular instance indicated by the Request-URI.

 Destination cannot/don't wish to participate in the call, no alternative destinations.